 Individual, employer and third party contributions all count towards the annual allowance.

 It may be possible to pay more than the annual allowance in a tax year without an annual allowance charge becoming due by carrying forward unused annual allowance from previous years.
 It's not possible to carry forward unused tax relief against the MPAA.
 It is however possible to carry forward unused relief against the full annual allowance if it still applies to a defined benefit plan.
-For more information see Defined benefits and the MPAA.
+For more information see An explanation of the Money Purchase Annual Allowance.

 There are three main methods for giving tax relief; relief at source, net pay arrangement and relief on making a claim.

 Our article Member contributions - tax relief and annual allowance provides more in depth analysis.

 Special rules apply for those who are not resident in the UK.
 Further details can be found in Contributions to Registered Schemes for Overseas Individuals.